Starburst Warp Speed#

 ...

-In addition, warp-speed.call-home.enable must be disabled.
-Then it is possible to secure the connection with TLS and use the abfss protocol with the URI syntax.
+It is possible to secure the connection with TLS and use the abfss protocol with the URI syntax.

 Database configuration#

-Advanced users, who configure custom warmup rules with the REST API, must use a database to prevent a loss of those rules with a restart of the cluster.
-Operation without a database uses a temporary database.
+Advanced users, who configure custom warmup rules with the REST API, must use a database to prevent a loss of those rules with a restart of the cluster Operation without a database uses a temporary database.

 The following RDBMS are supported: